bryan park NATURE CENTER, GARDENS, and PARK ENVIRONMENTAL INFORMATION

 This part of website under construction – we will be adding technical reports at end of this section

 Bryan Park Nature Center and Educational programs temporary closed!
-No classes until the Fall.
+No classes until further notice.

 However, Nature Center native Plant and Pollinator Garden and several trails in the Nature Preserve are open and accessible to the public.
 Follow Park signs to Nature Center (west of Shelter # 1)

 The Virginia Master Naturalists (Riverine Chapter) has been working for years to create an educational and environmental resource adjacent to the Nature Center.
 In 6-8 garden plots, they have cultivated typical and unusual native plants, which are labeled clearly; with a concentration on pollinator plants, which are critically important to attract, feed, and host insects and some birds.
 Most are attracted to showy flowers, filled with sweet nectar or nutritious seeds, and some are attracted to fruit, seed pods or berries.
 Moths and butterflies are attracted to flower fragrances, and some birds and insects see in the ultraviolet spectrum, so a bland white flower may be lit up with bright glowing purple or hot pink lines that act like landing beacons to the flower’s center.
 There really IS a secret life of flowering plants and pollinators!

 Note that in the vicinity of the Nature Center and in the native plant gardens beside Jordans Branch and Upper Young’s Pond, shrubs and trees have been planted that also attract and sustain a significant number of native birds and insect.
 In the older trees there, hawks and owls are regular residents – the are sometimes hard to spot but you can hear their distinctive calls.
 Note too, that many of the damaged trees and the standing trunks of the dead trees are retained, for the homes and shelter they provide, and a delicious source of bugs and grubs.